nilesOien/FastAPI_example/README.md

 ## 7.0 Quickstart with uv

 This is how to get things going quickly under the uv package builder.
-This section is basicall a rapid-fire version of section 6.0.
+This section is basically a rapid-fire version of section 6.0.

 First, if you don't have uv installed, install it and source the file that is needed after install for uv to be in your path :